Reich out, Saturday in as Colts try to fix stagnant offense

-INDIANAPOLIS (AP)Frank Reich’s attempt to fix the Indianapolis Colts’ sputtering offense failed so now team owner Jim Irsay is turning to another trusted name – former All-Pro center Jeff Saturday.
+INDIANAPOLIS (AP)Frank Reich’s attempt to fix the Indianapolis Colts’ sputtering offense failed, so now owner Jim Irsay is turning to another trusted name – former All-Pro center Jeff Saturday.

 But it wasn’t just one game.